All comments are moderated and need to be reviewed before being displayed publicly.

 - Please treat others with respect.
 Comments containing hate speech, obscenity, and personal attacks will not be approved;

-- If you spot a comment mentioning a mistake in the post that eneds correcting, speak with your editor.
-Changes may have to be requested via your editor (using this form), to ensure translations of the post are also amended.
+- If you spot a comment mentioning a mistake in the post that needs correcting, speak with your editor or your translation manager.
+Changes preferably have to be requested using this form, to ensure translations of the post are also amended.

 - You can use comments as a way to respond to other commenters on posts that you have written, to discuss any issues or queries raised.
 But if you get comments that upset you, the first thing to do is keep your cool!

-- Contact your editor if you are unhappy with any comments;
+- Contact your editor or translation manager if you are unhappy with any comments;

 - Remember, posts on Global Voices are often about complex political subjects that invite commentary from a range of different perspectives.
 It's unlikely you'll be able to please everyone with everything you write.

-Did you receive a nasty comment on a post you wrote?
+Did you receive a nasty comment on your post?
 Unfortunately, not everyone on the internet is equally pleasant, and sometimes individuals will latch on to a blogger or group of bloggers and do everything they can to make them mad.

 In Internet slang, a troll is someone who posts controversial, inflammatory, irrelevant or off-topic messages in an online community, such as an online discussion forum or chat room, with the primary intent of provoking other users into an emotional response or to generally disrupt normal on-topic discussion.